AuthorizeNet/sdk-python/README.md

 ## Prerequisites

+- Python 2.7 or greater
+- OpenSSL 1.0.2 or greater

-We'll be ensuring this SDK is compatible with Python 2.6+, 3.2+ and PyPy but we're primarily testing against Python 2.7 so that's the current prerequisite.
+We'll be ensuring this SDK is compatible with Python 2.7+, 3.2+ and PyPy but we're primarily testing against Python 2.7 so that's the current prerequisite.

 ## Installation